winitzki/scall/tutorial/programming_dhall.md

 let C : Type = ∀(r : Type) → (F r → r) → r
 ```

-The type `C` is still non-recursive, so Dhall will accept this definition.
+This definition of the type `C` is _non-recursive_, and so Dhall will also accept it.

 Note that we are using `∀(r : Type)` and not `λ(r : Type)` when we define `C`.
 The type `C` is not a type constructor; it is a type of a function with a type parameter.

-When we define `F` as above, it turns out that the type `C` equivalent to the type of (finite) lists with integer values.
+When we define `F` as above, it turns out that the type `C` is _equivalent_ to the type of (finite) lists with integer values.

 The Church encoding construction works in the same way for any recursion scheme `F`.
-Given a recursion scheme `F`, one defines a non-recursive type `C`:
+Given `F`, one defines the corresponding Church-encoded type `C` by:

 ```dhall
 let C = ∀(r : Type) → (F r → r) → r